iancalbreath/tsreminders/README.md

 ## Project Overview
 **Objective:**
 TSreminders is a Python-based tool that prompts users for input (username, reminder message, and reminder frequency) and converts this information into a Batch or Powershell command string.
 This command can be used to create a Task Scheduler task that sends custom reminders to users on a local Windows machine.
-Optionally, the tool will automatically implement the string.
+Optionally, the tool will implement the string for the user.

 ## Features
 User Input Prompts: Asks for the username, reminder message, and reminder frequency.